Skip to content

 Solution

-Abbe Number, also known as the V-number of a transparent material is a measure of the material's dispersion (variation of refractive index with wavelength).
-Named for Ernst Abbe (1840-1905), a German physicist, the Abbe Number is usually defined as
+Abbe Number, also known as the V-number of a transparent material, is a measure of the material's refractive index dispersion (variation of refractive index and wavelength).
+Named for Ernst Abbe (1840-1905), a German physicist, the abbe equation is usually defined as:

-In some regions of the world, the preference is to use the Fraunhofer D- spectral line (589.3 nm) in place of d- to calculate V-number this can cause confusion.
+In some regions of the world, the preference is to use the Fraunhofer D- spectral line (589.3 nm) in place of d- to what is v number.
+This can cause confusion.

 Important: When users enter three or more wavelengths into OSLO, it is assumed that the users enter the first three wavelengths in the following order: middle, low & high.